-Chelsea Women v Reading Women
+Chelsea put five past Reading to go back to top

 Post update

 Goal!
-Chelsea Women 1, Reading Women 0.
-Jessie Fleming (Chelsea Women) right footed shot from the centre of the box to the bottom left corner.
-Assisted by Bethany England with a headed pass.
+Chelsea Women 5, Reading Women 0.
+Bethany England (Chelsea Women) converts the penalty with a right footed shot to the top left corner.

 Post update